Simucube/simucube-docs.github.io/docs/ActivePedal/index.md

-# Simucube ActivePedal
+# Simucube ActivePedal Ultimate

-ActivePedal is the world’s first pedal created by you.
+ActivePedal Ultimate is the world’s first pedal created by you.
 With unlimited adjustability, repeatability, and telemetry based force feedback effects, it is designed to be the last pedal you’ll need.

 ![](assets/triple%20activepedals.png)